JAnicaTZ/TreeOfKnowledge/PROJECT-STATUS.md

 Public listing of any person or organization should require explicit consent and an accurate description of scope.

-Conversation membership, profile visibility, enthusiasm or silence must not be interpreted as proof of participation or consent.
+Conversation membership, profile visibility, enthusiasm or silence should not be interpreted as proof of participation or consent.

 ---